authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-red }
 </div>

 The Client ID for this client.
-Must be configured in the application consuming this client.
+It must exactly match the Client ID configured in the application consuming this client.

 #### description

 <div markdown="1">
 type: string
 {: .label .label-config .label-purple }